SomeRanDev/reflaxe/README.md

    //---------
    // These functions are created in Reflaxe and should not be overriden.
-   // They should be used in "compileClass" to compile the expressions from functions and variablesn as opposed to
+   // They should be used in "compileClass" to compile the expressions from functions
-   // using "compileExpression" on them directly. public function compileClassVarExpr(expr: TypedExpr): String { ... }
+   // and variables as opposed to using "compileExpression" on them directly. public function compileClassVarExpr(expr: TypedExpr): String { ... }
    public function compileClassFuncExpr(expr: TypedExpr): String { ... }
 }